FomTarro/skeletom-net/src/blogs/larvitar.md

 ![The Mark](/img/blogs/larvitar/mark.jpg)
 <br>
-<span class="font-tiny translucent italic caption">The Sandstorm Mark confers the title of "the Sandswept" (displayed here on my English save file for your convenience).</span>
+<span class="font-tiny translucent italic caption">Equipping a Mark on the status screen (displayed here on my English save file for your convenience).</span>

 Marks, like Shinies, are also rare, though less so.
 There are several categories of Mark, each with different odds of appearing.
 The rarest Mark in the game is the aptly-named "Rare Mark", which has a <span class=highlight>1/1000</span> chance of appearing on any given wild Pokémon.
 The Sandstorm Mark falls under the category of "weather marks", which only roll their odds on Pokémon that spawned while a certain weather condition is occurring in the overworld.
 In this Mark's case, it's a <span class=highlight>1/50</span> chance that any wild Pokémon will have it, if the current weather is a sandstorm.